 Ensure Identifiers are Unique

-- Identifiers for accounts, Org Units, Terms, Courses, Sections and Cross-Sections MUST be unique and unchanging.
+- Identifiers for Accounts, Org Units, Terms, Courses, and Sections MUST be unique and unchanging.

 - Once an Identifier is in Core Data it cannot be deleted.

 - Be careful of typos and dropped zeros!

 - A typo in an identifier will create a new record, and potentially appear as a duplicate in your Campus Labs platform.